 At the end of the 2018-2019 academic year, 100% of Year 6 met the expected standard in swimming.
 This means they could:

 - swim competently, confidently and proficiently over a distance of at least 25 metres

 - perform safe self-rescue in different water-based situations.

 PE and Sports Premium

 PE & Sport Premium is funding provided to primary schools to enhance the provision of PE and sport.
-The Government has committed to keeping the funding in place until 2020.
-It is for schools to decide how the PE and sport funding is spent.
-Please see the link below for an overview of how this funding was spent 2017- 2018.
-You can see how we spent the 2018-2019 spending here.
+It is for schools to decide how the PE and sport funding is spent based on five key indicators.
+You can see how we spent the 2019-2020 spending here.

 We are pleased to have achieved Bronze Kitemark Award for the past 3 academic years, which exemplifies our commitment to delivering a broad and robust PE curriculum to all children at our school.